G-Boronad/Arduino-air-quality-analyser/readme.md

 ![](Dashboard.jpg)

 ## Python scripts:
- I use python script to display on graph the data stored on sd card.
+ I use python script to display with graph the data stored on sd card.

 * First script  [Graph from csv.py](Python%20scripts/Graph%20from%20csv.py) displays one graph per data per window.
 * Second script [Graph from csv_1graph.py](Python%20scripts/Graph%20from%20csv_1graph.py) displays many graphs on one window.